johnalison/obsidian-notes/Journal/24 January 2025 Friday.md

 # Hoops
 - 5s good runs ...
 Good passing
+- Bunch of footballers there

 # 4b Chat
-- SvB gains from adding other signal k_l points looks real.
+- SvB gains from adding other signal k_l points looks real but small.
-- Will check statonly... if promising compute systematics
+- Will check stat only... if promising compute systematics
 - In parallel CL, will refit FvT x 15 kfolds.

 H to Library with Owen